semack/TekDeq.Localization/README.md

 ...
 >
 ```
-and after this it could be used for control localization,
+After this it could be used for localization of UI
 ```xamlml
     <StackPanel
 ...